shorebirdtech/website/src/pages/blogs/how-shorebird-works.md

 ## How does code push work?

 Shorebird’s code push starts by forking Flutter & Dart.
-We’ve made very few modifications to the Flutter tool and Flutter engine, none to the Framework, but have made significant changes to Dart.
+We’ve made very few modifications to Flutter, but have made significant changes to Dart.
 Essentially we built a custom Dart toolchain and Dart runtime to make apps updatable in production.

-Our Code Push consists of:
+Shorebird code push consists of:

 1. A command line program `shorebird` that knows how to wrap `flutter`, including pulling down its own fork of Flutter’s engine.